Man wanted for groping women on MTA buses in Queens

-NEW YORK (WABC) --Police are searching for the man accused of groping two women on board MTA buses in Queens.
+NEW YORK (WABC) --Police are searching for the man accused of groping two women on two different MTA buses in Queens.

 The incidents happened April 20th.
 Police say the suspect sat next to an 18-year-old on an MTA Q113 heading southbound on Guy R Brewer Boulevard.